mochidev/MDAboutControllerDemo/README.md

 Alternatively, if you create the view controller as a part of a navigation controller stack, it will support loading `UIWebView`s and other specified view controllers (incomplete).

+If you would like to include Email support, please add the `MessageUI` framework to your project.
+The subject will be populated with "App Name 1.0 (55) Support" automatically.

 Credits.plist
 ---